modcomlearning/BackendAPI/README.md

 1. Request handling: It extracts the username, email, password, and phone from the form data submitted in the POST request.<br/>
 2. Database connection: It connects to a MySQL database (BackendAPI) using pymysql and creates a cursor to execute the SQL query that inserts user data into the users table.<br/>
 3. Commit changes: The transaction is committed to save the data in the database.<br/>
-4. Response: It returns a JSON response with a success message: "Thank you for Joining".<br/><br/>
+4. Response: It returns a JSON(Key-Value Pairs-Dictionary)response with a success message: "Thank you for Joining".<br/><br/>

 Test above api in Insomnia.